Lesson Plan: Holocaust Memorial Day for 5th and 6th Grades

 2c.
 Did you ever feel like the “Sneetches” without the star?

 2d.
 What sorts of things help us stay grounded in reality here in Israel?
-Is there a group that feels like their better than average?
+Is there a group that feels like they’re better than average?

 2e.
 What is your opinion about the solution offered by Dr. Seuss?